sebastiantoh/tp/docs/UserGuide.md

 Format: `sale add c/CONTACT_INDEX n/ITEM_NAME p/UNIT_PRICE q/QUANTITY`

-* Adds a sale made to the contact at the specified `CONTACT_INDEX`, with details such as the name of item sold, the unit price, and the quantity
+* Adds a sale made to the contact at the specified `CONTACT_INDEX`, with details such as the name of item sold, the unit price, and the quantity.
 * The `CONTACT_INDEX` refers to the index number shown in the displayed contact list.
 * The `CONTACT_INDEX` must be a positive integer 1, 2, 3, …​
 * `UNIT_PRICE` must be a positive number with 2 decimal places, in format `DOLLARS.CENTS`.
 * The `QUANTITY` must be a positive integer 1, 2, 3, …​

 Examples:
 * `sale add c/4 n/Notebook p/6.00 q/2` Adds a sale made to the contact that is ordered 4th on the displayed contact list.
-This is a sale of 2 Notebooks, each of price $6.00
+This is a sale of 2 Notebooks, each of price $6.00.

 #### Listing all sales items: `sale list`

-Shows a list of all sales to a specified contact
+Shows a list of all sales to a specified contact.

 ![result for 'sale list](images/saleListMockup.png)